By Oyster Consulting LLC

 Products, Technology, Service and Culture – Clearing Firm Decisions Impact Profits and People

 The economic impact to retail broker-dealers of their clearing strategy – self clearing vs. fully disclosed and choosing the best provider – is larger than ever.
 In recent years, rapidly changing market factors, regulatory challenges, and technology have resulted in competitive challenges that require investments to stay ahead or even just keep up.
 The decision to invest in your platform or chose a different path can no longer be ignored or pushed to the future.
-Judging by recent decisions from Hilliard Lyons and William Blair, more retail self-clearing firms are likely to move to fully disclosed when they analyze the facts.

 When Executive Committees at retail broker-dealers are asked, “What business are you in?” the majority will state, “Wealth Management and Advice”.
 In fact, some will say they want to move away from the term broker-dealer entirely.
 When asked what decisions they spend most of their time worrying about, executives will often say “Delivering technology to support their business, attracting new advisors, creating operational efficiencies, addressing the most recent regulatory mandate, or simply, ‘how do I pay for all of it?’”